reHackable/maxio/tools/README.md

 ## exportNotebook

-Convert a Notebook to a PDF file: Searches for the most recent Notebook whose visible name contains NAME, and export it as PDF file.
+Convert a Notebook to a PDF file: Searches for the most recent Notebook whose visible name contains NAME, and exports it as PDF file.
+Works also for (annotated PDF files).

     usage: exportNotebook NAME